Ironhack-Berlin-May-2021/guides/project-1-deployment.md

 * You should see the URL where the app can be accessed

+* You only need to do this once - whenever you push now to master the app is automatically updated

 #### 🚨 Update can take a few minutes 🚨